qizhou000/OpenEdit/README.md

 # Extra Editor
-If you want to implement a new language model editor, please inherit the base class `editors.editor.BaseEditor` and implement the corresponding abstract functions.
+If you want to implement a new language model editor, please inherit the base editor class `editors.editor.BaseEditor` and base editor config class `editors.editor.EditorConfig`.

 # Extra Evaluation Dataset